Parental leave in the United States: Economic efficiency

 Five states currently offer paid family leave: California, Massachusetts, Georgia, New Jersey, and Rhode Island.
 In New Jersey, women who took paid leave in the year after giving birth were 40% less likely to receive public aid or food stamps.
-According to a California-based study, 87% of employers reported that the paid leave requirement did not increase costs; 9% note that it saved money due to decreased turnover and other costs.
+According to a California-based study, 87% of employers reported that the paid leave requirement did not increase costs; 9% noted that it saved money due to decreased turnover and other costs.

 In the United States, $40 million is spent annually on the re-hospitalization of preterm infants.
 In addition, each maternal re-hospitalization adds an extra $1,600-3,000 to the cost of childbirth.
 Paid maternity leave is associated with increased maternal and neonatal health, so offering paid leave could decrease these costs.

 Though the overall labor force participation has declined since the year 2000, some economists argue that paid maternity leave in California has increased labor force participation among mothers.
-Mothers who receive paid maternity leave may be more likely to return to employment later, and then work more hours and earn higher wages.
+Mothers who receive paid maternity leave may be more likely to return to employment later, then work more hours and earn higher wages.
 There is some evidence that the state paid maternity leave program in California saves businesses from needing to provide their own leave plans and financially stabilizes workers.

+A 2024 study on California's paid family leave system (PFL) indicates increased labor participation of women who gave birth in the past twelve months by 5%.
+The study found a statistically significant positive impact of PFL on female labor participation rates for women up to nine years post-birth and eleven years post-birth for women with a four-year degree.

+However, the same study found that the increase in female labor participation rates came from predominantly white non-Hispanic women.
+While PFL did create small statistically significant benefits for Hispanic and Asian Americans, PFL had almost no statistically significant impact on Black American women, as this group had high rates of employment before and after birth before the PFL program.